bregman-arie/infraform/README.md

 ### List Scenarios

-You can list scenarios with `ifr list --scenarios`
+You can list scenarios with `ifr list`

 ## Supported platforms and tools